reginalexavier/wcswatin/README.md

 <!-- badges: end -->

-cwswatinput (Climate & Weater SWAT input) is an open-source R package for preparing weather and climate data for the Soil & Water Assessment Tool (SWAT) input format.
+cwswatinput (Climate & Weater SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool (SWAT).

 ## Installation